 What are your plans for the future?I definitely see my future being successful with being a part of Carrington West, but with lots of holidays to hot countries.
 The great thing about a sales based role is that you can be in charge of your own financial success.
 Travel is a motivator for me, and with a company like Carrington West I know I can work towards achieving my own personal goals.

 If after hearing Olivia's story you are interested in finding out more about Carrington West, you can visit their website.
-Carrington West may be particularly of interest to you if you are considering a career in UK highways, transport & infrastructure, town planning, water & environmental, utilities, power & telecoms, building and rail industries, or if like Olivia, you wish to work in recruitment.
+Carrington West may be particularly of interest to you if you are considering a career in UK highways, transport and infrastructure, town planning, water and environmental, utilities, power and telecoms, building and rail industries, or if like Olivia, you wish to work in recruitment.

 Careers and Employability Service